giancarlo-garbagnati/giancarlo-garbagnati2.github.io/_posts/2017-1-22-Hello-World.md

 [[MORE]]

 Oh, who am I?
 My name is Giancarlo Garbagnati.
 I hail initially from San Jose, about an hour south of where I'm currently lodged in SF.
-Spent 10(!?) years in San Diego for school and work (missing the weather and the Mexican food), then finally back in the bay a little over a year ago.
+Spent 10(!?) years in San Diego for school and work (I miss the weather and the Mexican food), then finally back in the bay a little over a year ago.

 The blog title 'wranglase' is a reflection of my past experience (molecular biology) and my current endeavours (data science).